Warden House Primary School Admissions

 Before the application of oversubscription criteria, children with a statement of special educational need or Education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
 As a result of this, the published admissions number will be reduced accordingly.

-The published admission number of admissions for year commencing September 2020 will be:
+The published admission number for the year commencing September 2021 will be:

 In the event of over subscription, the following criteria apply in the following order of priority: